Nissan Logo Meaning and History

-Everything began in the 1914 with the production of a car DAT, 20 years before the company was called Nissan.
+Everything began in 1914 with the production of a car DAT, 20 years before the company was called Nissan.
 The name DAT was got from the initial letters of names of three founders of the company, all together they meant “prompt, vivid” in Japanese.
 Then this name was transformed into Datsun (the son of DAT).

 Then, the logo was mentioned.
-Thus, the red circle became the first distinguishing sign of the brand, it was with the blue rectangle inside with the company’s name in the middle.
+Thus, the red circle became the first distinguishing sign of the brand; it was with the blue rectangle inside the company’s name in the middle.
 These colors (red and blue) embodied the sun and the sky.
 The Japanese do not betray their style and remain enigmatic and mysterious, but the emblem turned out fairly simple.
 The Nissan logo is a symbol of the rising sun.

 Nissan Symbol Description

 The modern Nissan symbol appeared in 2001.
 On the symbol: the circle denotes the rising sun and the sincerity, while the rectangle features the sky.
 In general, as the company asserts, the sign expresses the motto: “Sincerity brings success.”

 Nissan Logo Color